Life Lines

 Children below 15 kg bodyweight

-A dosage below 150 micrograms cannot be administered with sufficient accuracy in children weighing less than 15 kg and use is therefore not recommended unless during a life-threatening situation and under medical advice.
+A dosage below 150 micrograms cannot be administered with sufficient accuracy in children weighing less than 15 kg, and use is therefore not recommended unless during a life-threatening situation and under medical advice.

 Children between 15 kg and 30 kg bodyweight